 Are you looking for the best miniature paint set?
 Maybe, you are shopping for the best miniature paints for you to start the model painting hobby.
 A good miniature painting set begins and ends with its variety of rich paint colors.
 If you want a model painting kit with more accessories, like brushes and technical mediums, you can find those, too.
 Some miniature painting sets also have a useful carrying case to hold all your essential supplies.
 If you’re looking for the best miniature painting set for entering the tabletop mini painting hobby, or simply to expand your current paint collection, check out this review.

-Continue reading for more details about what to look for in a great miniature painting set, or you can skip ahead to the review.
+Continue reading for more details about what to look for in a great miniature painting set.

 Here are 8 popular miniature paint brands: